HarkerDev/harker-bell-server/docs/api.md

 ---
 # API Documentation

-We provide a free public REST Application Programming Interface (API) that you can use to incorporate real bell schedule, lunch menu, and event data into your project.
+We provide a free public REST API that you can use to incorporate real bell schedule, lunch menu, and event data into your project.

 ## Introduction